 Areas for which the models give a low probability of containing pre-contact archaeological sites will have no color; the other two layers are semi-transparent, so they can be layered on top of either the topographic maps or the aerial photography.
 It is important to remember that there are only these two colors!
 If you see more than two, these other color variations will be the result of the colorations on the base maps or other layers.

 Ideally, the model would take into account previous ground disturbance, but there is no current way to accurately map disturbance.
 Complete land use cover is not currently available for Pennsylvania, and such coverage does not necessarily coincide with disturbance that could affect archaeological potential, so disturbance was not considered in the model.
 As a general rule, the model should be viewed on top of the aerial photography to look for obvious previous disturbance, like the modern housing development in this illustration, and field verified.

 The models are in the early stages of their lifecycle and will be continually evaluated and occasionally updated.
-For proper use of the models in Cultural Resource Management investigations, please see the SHPO Guidelines for Archaeological Investigations in Pennsylvania (May 2016).
+For proper use of the models in Cultural Resource Management investigations, please see the PA SHPO’s Guidelines for Archaeological Investigations in Pennsylvania.

 These models are intended to be used as a planning tool and are not a substitute for consultation with the PA SHPO.
 The models only evaluate the potential for pre-contact sites.
 The probability of the presence of Contact Period and historic archaeological sites should still be evaluated using historic documentation.

 These layers are currently available to registered archaeological users in PA-SHARE.
 To request archaeological privileges for PA-SHARE, visit https://www.phmc.pa.gov/PA-SHARE/Pages/Request-Archaeology-Privileges-.aspx.
 More information about the predictive model is available on the PA-SHARE Data Quality page.